Table of Contents[Hide][Show]

 Ubisoft brought out Watch Dogs 2 in 2016 as a means to deliver a new experience featuring the hacking group DedSec.
-This time around you’re taking the role of Marcus Holloway in San Francisco Bay.
-The game is a means to really improve on the foundation Ubisoft laid out with the original title.
-With that said, this game is certainly not the title where you can just go in and be a badass.
-You’ll need to really rely on stealth and hacking various devices.

-This game be really challenging as well, it’s less of a means of going out and defeating enemies with brute force, but instead using your tools and gadgets to explore areas, plan, and execute in a way that draws little to no attention.
+This time around, you’re taking the role of Marcus Holloway in San Francisco.
+The game is a means to improve on the foundation Ubisoft laid out with the original title.
+With that said, this game is certainly not a title where you can just jump in and be a badass.
+You’ll need to rely on stealth and hacking to do some real damage, making it much more challenging.
+Instead of going out and defeating enemies with brute force, you’ll be using your tools and gadgets to explore areas, plan, and execute missions in a way that draws little to no attention.

-There’s also a big open world for players to explore with activities to check off, though we’re likely going to see this improved upon even further with the upcoming Watch Dogs Legion.
-For now, if you haven’t dived into the franchise yet then Watch Dogs 2 could be a great starting point.
+There’s also a big open world for players to explore with activities to check off, though we’re likely going to see this improved upon even further with the upcoming Watch Dogs: Legion.
+For now, if you haven’t dived into the franchise yet, Watch Dogs 2 could be a great starting point.